 The Covid-19 pandemic has significantly increased the volume of submissions we receive.
 Responses to non time-sensitive submissions will be delayed.
 We appreciate your understanding.

-eJewish Philanthropy accepts op-eds and thought pieces around our core content areas.
+eJewish Philanthropy accepts thought provoking op-eds around our core content areas.

-We do not accept submissions in PDF format.
+We do not accept submissions in PDF format or Google Docs.

 When submitting, please advise if the article has been previously published (if so where and when) or if it has also been submitted to another outlet.

 If photos are submitted, they should be high res.
 Photos should be sent as separate, individual files.
 We do not utilize author’s headshots.
 Be sure to include all necessary credit, and/or copyright information.
 (Note: horizontal / landscape mode photos preferred)

 If a photo includes children, including teens, we assume you have all necessary permissions and take full responsibility for our publishing.